-Procedure for Evaluating Petition for Rank
+Procedures for Evaluating Petition for Rank

-- The Committee will evaluate all validly submitted petitions based solely on the criteria in this policy, regardless of any prior denials in the review process. - The Committee may contact the faculty member after submission for clarification purposes in the spirit of collegiality. - If a petition is unavailable to the committee, the applicant will be notified and asked to make the petition available.
-If the committee cannot review the application 72 hours before the committee vote, the application will be denied. - In preparation for discussion, each committee member will review the petition and make a preliminary recommendation to approve or deny promotion. - In quorum, the Committee will discuss the petition, document both positive attributes and areas for improvement, and make a final recommendation to the Vice-President of Academic Affairs.
-This final recommendation must be voted upon with a required super majority (more than a simple majority) of the Committee members present to carry a decision. - For any petitions recommended for denial by the Committee, the chair will prepare a formal letter to the faculty member clearly documenting the reasons, highlighting positives, and suggesting improvements for future submissions. - The Chair will communicate the Committee's documented recommendations, including documenting the rationale for any denials, to the VPAA along with the original petition materials.
-Upon VPAA approval, the chair will provide the formal letter to the petitioning faculty
+- A. The Committee will evaluate the petition based on this policy. - B. The Committee may contact the faculty member after submission for clarification purposes in the spirit of collegiality. - C. In preparation for discussion, each committee member will review the petition and make a preliminary recommendation to approve or deny promotion. - D. In quorum, the Committee will discuss the petition, document both positive attributes and areas for improvement, and make a final recommendation to the Vice-President of Academic Affairs.
+This final recommendation must be voted upon with a required super majority (more than a simple majority) of the Committee members present to carry a decision. - E. The Chair will prepare and send a formal letter to faculty members who were recommended or denied promotion in Professorial Rank.
+If the Committee recommends denying promotion, the letter will clearly document its reasons, highlight strengths, and include suggestions to improve the petition for future submissions. - F. The Chair will communicate the Committee's documented recommendations, which will include the signed Petition Form, to the Vice-President of Academic Affairs.
+Upon the Vice-President of Academic Affairs' approval, the Chair will send a copy of the formal letter to the petitioning faculty.